BerengerBerthoul/doctest/doc/markdown/mpi_tests.md

 ### MpiConsoleReporter

 The ```MpiConsoleReporter``` should be substituted to the default reporter.
-It does the same as the default console reporter for regular assertions, but only output process 0.
+It does the same as the default console reporter for regular assertions, but only outputs on process 0.
 For MPI test cases, if there is a failure it tells the process that failed

 ```
 [doctest] doctest version is "2.4.0"